Miami Condo Market 2025: Why Pre-Construction & Branded Residences Still Shine

 Why are branded residences performing better?

-Global brands like Cipriani, Waldorf Astoria, and St. Regis add lifestyle appeal and prestige, making them highly attractive to international buyers.
+Global brands like Cipriani, Waldorf Astoria, and St. Regis add lifestyle, service standards, and recognition that attract international buyers and support resale values.